Updated: Apr 20

 Something I have been interested in for a long long time that also seeps into my musical ideas is dense, intricate and varied texture.
 As a child I used to love rocks, stones and minerals, I think, for a similar reason, because the different patterns and shapes in their formation captivated and excited me.
 I used to especially like quartz, usually partly clear where parts had broken off allowing the light to rebound and illuminate the rocks inner structures.

 On from rocks and minerals, I later found myself captivated by tree bark, animal hair, moss and other heavily textures natural surfaces, this is how I then accumulated so many photographs of textures. the more I became interested the more I wanted a better lens to get the details.
 After taking photos of so many textures and patterns I decided to explore the possibilities of digital manipulation and editing to further delve into not only texture and pattern creation but also colour combination leading me to the place I am today.
-The possibility and room for creative experimentation is boundless, there are almost infinite ways you can edit and explore textures and that is something I find exciting.
+The possibilities and room for creative experimentations are boundless, there are almost infinite ways you can edit and explore textures and that is something I find exciting.

 M I V